Robots.txt Generator

 - CCBot (Common Crawl)

-- Always include a Sitemap directive to help crawlers find your content
+- Always include a sitemap directive to help crawlers discover your content

-- Test your robots.txt using Google Search Console or Bing Webmaster Tools
+- Test your robots.txt before deploying using Google Search Console

 Allow All Crawlers